aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/pdf/resampling-added-images-excel-to-pdf-conversion/_index.md

 {{% alert color="primary" %}}

-Using the the [**PdfSaveOptions.set_image_resample**](https://reference.aspose.com/cells/python-net/aspose.cells/pdfsaveoptions/set_image_resample/#int-int) option minimizes the size of the output PDF but it may affect the image quality a bit.
+Using the [**PdfSaveOptions.set_image_resample**](https://reference.aspose.com/cells/python-net/aspose.cells/pdfsaveoptions/set_image_resample/#int-int) option minimizes the size of the output PDF, but it may affect the image quality a bit.

 {{% /alert %}} {{% alert color="primary" %}}

 If your spreadsheet contains formulas, it is best to call [**Workbook.calculate_formula()**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook/calculate_formula/#) just before rendering the spreadsheet to PDF format.
-Doing so will ensure that the formula dependent values are recalculated, and the correct values are rendered in the PDF.
+Doing so will ensure that the formula‑dependent values are recalculated, and the correct values are rendered in the PDF.

 {{% /alert %}}
 {{< app/cells/assistant language="python-net" >}}